Rockstar (Nickelback song): Lawsuits

 In May 2020, Kirk Johnston, the guitarist for Texas rock band Snowblind Revival, sued Nickelback over the song's composition, which he believes is too similar to the Snowblind Revival song "Rock Star".
 In August 2021, Johnston filed a lawsuit against Nickelback, Warner/Chappell Music, Roadrunner Records, and Live Nation for copyright infringement.
+On March 16, 2023, judge Robert L. Pitman dismissed the case with prejudice.

-Critical reception
+Reception

 Rolling Stone ranked "Rockstar" at number 100 in their list of the 100 best songs of 2007.
-Aside from its praise from Rolling Stone and popularity, some have even labelled it one of the worst songs of all time.
-"Rockstar" was listed at number 2 in BuzzFeed's list of the 30 worst songs ever written The Guardians Peter Robinson claimed that the song was "...a Smack the Pony skit without the laughter track; ironic, given that Rockstar is one of the most unintentionally hilarious songs of the last few years.
-It is also one of most confusing."
+Aside from its praise from Rolling Stone and popularity, some have labelled it one of the worst songs of all time.
+"Rockstar" was listed at number two in BuzzFeed's list of the 30 worst songs ever written The Guardians Peter Robinson claimed that the song was "...a Smack the Pony skit without the laughter track; ironic, given that 'Rockstar' is one of the most unintentionally hilarious songs of the last few years.
+It is also one of most confusing".